isomerpages/mindef-kainos/pages/Meet Our Speakers.md

 <img style="width: 400px;" src="/images/Speakers/bill%20eng.jpg">
 <h5 style="text-align: center;">Mr Bill Eng</h5>
 <p style="text-align: justify;">
-MrBill Eng graduated from Cambridge University with honors in Physics in 1982 and Masters in 1986.
+Mr Bill Eng graduated from Cambridge University with honors in Physics in 1982 and Masters in 1986.
 He started experimenting with GPS navigation/timing solutions &amp; datalinks for enhancing battlefield efficiency in early 1980s &amp; built GPS receivers &amp; frequency hopping radios.</p>

-<p style="text-align: justify;">This was followed by pioneering work to develop GPS communications jamming &amp; spoofing techniques and their countermeasures, anti-jam adaptive antennas for GPS communications, smart follower-on jammers / geo-locators against spread-spectrum radios, earning him the Tech Excellence Awards for his achievements, some of which pre-empted the EW community/industry by more than 6 years, such as his 2005 invention/demonstration of precision-targeted GPS Spoofing to steer guided munitions/drones/comms astray.</p>
+<p style="text-align: justify;">This was followed by pioneering work to develop GPS communications jamming &amp; spoofing techniques and their countermeasures, anti-jam adaptive antennas for GPS communications, smart follower-on jammers/geo-locators against spread-spectrum radios, earning him the Tech Excellence Awards for his achievements, some of which pre-empted the EW community/industry by more than 6 years, such as his 2005 invention/demonstration of precision-targeted GPS Spoofing to steer guided munitions/drones/comms astray.</p>

 <p style="text-align: justify;">Bill is also a fintech entrepreneur, winning the prestigious MAS fintech awards twice (2016, 2020) and collaborated with many renowned financial institutions on AI solutions to capture &amp; extract conversational intelligence from social chats, predicting market turning points etc.</p>
 <br>